The day begins at 8.50 a.m. with registration. Any pupil arriving after that time receives a late mark.

 To attend a wedding of a close person to the family

 Attending functions in line with culture and or religion

 Where employer stipulates that holiday has to be taken during a set period (letter from employer is required as evidence)

-All requests for leave of absence must be made using the form that can be accessed by clicking here.
-Completed forms must be returned to the school office.
+All requests for leave of absence must be made using the form that can be accessed by clicking here: Leave of absence request form Completed forms must be returned to the school office.
 If you require help completing this form, please contact the school office and staff will be happy to assist you.